-Founded by Max Näder in 1987, the Otto Bock Foundation organises aid for people in need who urgently require support because of natural disasters or war.
-Here the focus is on medical care.
+Founded by Max Näder in 1987, the Otto Bock Foundation organises aid for people in need who urgently require support due to natural disasters or war.
+Within these efforts, the primary focus is on medical care.

-Current campaigns: “Help for Haiti” to effectively support the victims of the severe earthquake in 2010 and “Help for Syria” in response to the devastating civil war in that country.
+Current campaigns: “Help for Haiti”, providing ongoing support for the victims of the severe earthquake in 2010, and “Help for Syria” in response to the country’s devastating civil war.

 Rehabtech Research Lab

 Rehabtec Research Lab is dedicated to development, research, continuing education and training in the field of medical technology.
-It cooperates closely with other scientific research institutions and is recognised as an institute of Berlin Technical University.
-The focus is on orthopaedics and rehabilitation technology, fundamental research in biomechanics, the further development of measuring and test methods in prosthetics and orthotics, and research in other fields of application.
+It cooperates closely with other scientific research institutions and is recognised as an institute of the Berlin Technical University.
+The lab focuses on orthopaedics and rehabilitation technology, fundamental research in biomechanics, the further development of measuring and test methods in prosthetics and orthotics, and research in other fields of application.

 Clinical Excellence Circle

-The team of the Clinical Excellence Circle is an example of successful, interdisciplinary cooperation in the medical, therapeutic-technical and scientific fields.
-Renowned orthopaedic specialists and accident surgeons, sports physicians, neurologists, biomechanics, physiotherapists and prosthetists/orthotists work together here.
-Sponsorship of new concepts, lectures, continuing education, clinical and biomechanical studies and the development of treatment concepts by the Clinical Excellence Circle all contribute to the high standard of quality in sports orthopaedics, neurology and other specialised fields.
+The Clinical Excellence Circle team is an example of successful, interdisciplinary cooperation in the medical, therapeutic-technical and scientific fields.
+Renowned orthopaedic specialists and accident surgeons, sports physicians, neurologists, biomechanists, physiotherapists and O&P professionals work together here.
+Sponsorship of new concepts, lectures, continuing education, clinical and biomechanical studies and the development of treatment concepts by the Clinical Excellence Circle all contribute to a high standard of quality in sports orthopaedics, neurology and other specialised fields.